mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

 > *   Perform operations on arrays of data.
 > *   Display simple graphs.

-Words are useful,
-but what's more useful are the sentences and stories we build with them.
-Similarly,
-while a lot of powerful tools are built into languages like Python, even more live in the [libraries](reference.html#library) they are used to build.
+While a lot of powerful tools are built into languages like Python, even more live in the [libraries](reference.html#library) they are used to build.

 In order to load our temperature data,